 State of the Property

 If the property you want to purchase is in a bad state, it may make you ineligible.
-A dirty home with broken parts like windows, roofs and cracked walls may be considered a risk factor.
-High risk of fire may also make it ineligible for insurance.
-A damaged property will need to be repaired satisfactorily before any insurance can be issued.
+A dirty home with broken parts like windows, roofs, and cracked walls may be considered a risk factor.
+A high risk of fire may also make it ineligible for insurance.
+Damaged property will need to be repaired satisfactorily before any insurance can be issued.